TeraProxy/Vanguardian/README.md

+##### :heavy_exclamation_mark: Elin Gunner Patch Info :heavy_exclamation_mark:
+Starting with this patch only a limited number of opcodes are mapped by default and most mods will not work when the update hits.
+This was necessary to prevent people from using exploits.
+Please be patient while the required opcodes for this module will be added.

 # Vanguardian
 A tera-proxy module that automatically finishes Vanguard Initiative quests on completion.
 It finishes the quest 2 seconds after it got completed if you are able to finish it.